NKAmapper/building2osm/README.md

   * New buildings are loaded from the geojson import file.
   * Existing buildings are loaded from OSM.
   * New and existing buildings which are each other's best match within the given maximum Hausdorff distance (default 10 metres) are automatically conflated.
 They also need to have similar size (default 50% difference).
-  * The _OSM_BUILDING_ tag will show which building tag was used by the existing building, unless they are in similar residential/commercial categories.
+  * The _OSM_BUILDING_ tag will show which building tag was used by the existing building, unless they are in similar residential/commercial/farm categories.
-  * Use the To-do plugin in JOSM to resolve _Overlapping buildings_ and _Building within buildings_, and to check _OSM_BUILDING_.
+  * Use the To-do plugin in JOSM to:
+    1) Resolve _Overlapping buildings_.
+    2) Resolve _Building within buildings_.
+    3) Check _OSM_BUILDING_ for manual retagging of building types.
+    4) Check untouched existing OSM buildings.
-  * Search for <code>type:node ways:0 -untagged</code> to check if entrances or other tagged nodes needs to be reconnected to the new buildings.
+    5) Check if entrances or other tagged nodes needs to be reconnected to the new buildings (search for <code>type:node ways:0 -untagged</code>).

 ### References